Do you feel it this morning?

 Its all very different than what they had wanted to believe

-He knows even as He washes, that these feet would soon carry his friends away..away from the cross, away from Him..and deep into the shadows of hiding and denial.
+And He knows.
+He knows even as He washes, that these feet would soon carry his friends away.
+Away from the cross, away from Him, and deep into the shadows of hiding and denial.

 He washes the feet anyway.